imechemi/monlam-bodyig/README.md

-# 📢 PSA: MonlamIT.com is currently compromised.
+## 📢 PSA: MonlamIT.com is currently compromised.
 Please avoid at all cost from using monlamit.com.
 There's a backdoor vulnerability being reported redirecting users from monlamit.com ----> monlamit.net when downloading the font.
-Until this is fixed, please be cautious.
+Until this is fixed, please be cautious and you can rely on this Github hosted package.

 # Install Monlam Bodyig